-- 1. Note the non-stabilized magnetic compass heading. - Using the standby attitude indicator, initiate a 15° bank left turn.
+- 1. Note the non-stabilized magnetic compass heading. - 2.
+Using the standby attitude, initiate a 15° bank left turn.
 Keep feet off rudder pedals.
 Maintain altitude and 15° bank angle.
 Continue the turn for 60 seconds, then roll back to level flight. - 3.
-When the compass card becomes sufficiently stable, check the accuracy of the turn by verifying that the compass heading approximates the reciprocal of the original heading. - 4.
-If necessary, adjust the heading by keeping the wings level and using the rudder to make skidding turns (the compass will read more accurately) to complete the course reversal. - Maintain altitude and airspeed by cautious application of elevator control.
-Keep the roll pointer and index aligned and steer only with rudder.
+When the compass card becomes sufficiently stable, check the accuracy of the turn by verifying that the compass heading approximates the reciprocal of the original heading. - If necessary, adjust the heading by keeping the wings level and using the rudder to make skidding turns (the compass will read more accurately) to complete the course reversal.